soniabrami/toddmotto.github.io/_posts/2012-06-07-how-to-easily-use-cufon-font-replacement.md

 - JavaScript
 ---

-<strong>Stop!
-(27.11.2023 update):</strong> I highly recommend you find an alternative to Cufon, use @font-face.
+<strong>Stop!:</strong> I highly recommend you find an alternative to Cufon, use `@font-face`.
 Cufon is a very poor method for loading custom font resources in a modern web environment.
 Only proceed if you have no other choice, but if you have a choice, use [Font Squirrel's](http://www.fontsquirrel.com/tools/webfont-generator) Web Font generator.

 Cufón font replacement is an easy way to embed custom fonts on the web.
 There are many ways to embed fonts onto a website, Cufón is just one method.
 I find it to be one of the best ways, depending on the project.
 Here’s a quick ‘how-to’ on embedding those custom fonts you love.